Skip to main content

 • When a child with HIV reaches adolescence, problems can arise concerning adherence to treatment and safe sexual behavior.

-• Members of the family may disagree about the best course of treatment.
+• Poor access to information can result in people not taking their medication as prescribed or not attending healthcare visits regularly.
+Members of the family may disagree about the best course of treatment.

 • Family members may have to cope with the mental health problems that commonly develop in people who are living with HIV.